victorhooi/influxdb.org/source/blog/2015-06-03-InfluxDB_clustering_design.md

 The cluster metadata system is a Raft cluster that stores metadata about the cluster.
 Specifically, it stores:

 * Servers in the cluster - unique id, hostname, if it’s running the cluster metadata service
-* Databases, Retention Policies, and CQs
+* Databases, Retention Policies, and continuous queries
 * Users and permissions
 * Shard Groups - start and end time, shards
 * Shards - unique shard id, server ids that have a copy of the shard